BusandCode/busandcode/README.md

 ### Software Engineer · Full-Stack & Mobile Developer

-I build **web and mobile products from idea to production** — working across frontend, backend, mobile, databases, payments, and deployment.
+I build **web and mobile products from idea to production**, working across frontend, backend, mobile, databases, integrations, and deployment.

-I’m also the founder of **BusandCode**, where I build and experiment with products focused on solving real-world problems.
+I'm also the founder of **BusandCode**, where I build and experiment with products designed to solve real-world problems.

 ---